timliang4/GraphMusicEng/README.md

 # graph-based music recommendation engine

-Modeling relationships between music tracks using an undirected, edge-weighted graph implemented with NumPy.
+Modeling relationships between music tracks using an undirected, edge-weighted graph.
 Check out ```recommendation_model.ipynb``` for a clear walkthrough of the code.

 ### References